Functions¶

 key

-create a one-file TrailDB (default). - value
+TDB_OPT_CONS_OUTPUT_PACKAGEcreate a one-file TrailDB (default). - value

-do not package TrailDB, keep a directory.
+TDB_OPT_CONS_OUTPUT_DIRdo not package TrailDB, keep a directory.

 - value